 Youth Pastors & Students

 A growing number of pre-teens and teens are being targeted by traffickers, and the means by which they are targeted include “social media websites, telephone chat-lines, after school programs, on the streets, at shopping malls, in clubs, or through other students who are used by traffickers to recruit other victims.
 In fact, a person can be trafficked without ever leaving his or her hometown.”
-For more information, download the Blue Campaign’s flyer “Human Trafficking 101 for School Administrators and Staff.”
+For more information, download the Blue Campaign’s flyer “Human Trafficking 101.”

 Here are some resources to help in your prevention efforts: